CatoAntonsen/MMM-Ruter/README.md

 ---|---
 stopId | Id of stop
 stopName | Override name of the stop if you know it by another name or want to keep it short.
 You have to enable `showStopName` in module configuration. platformFilter | The names of the platforms you want to see.
-Please temporarely enable `showPlatformName` in the module configuration to get correct names.
+Please temporarely enable `showPlatformName` in the module configuration to get the correct platform names before you configure this option.
 If these names aren't valid, nothing will be displayed. timeToThere | How long time in minutes does it take for you to get to this stop?
 It's no point showing journeys that till go in 1 minute if it takes you 5 minutes to get there...

 Example: